-1. Background
+1. Introduction

-Permanent shafts will be needed to allow air in and out of the underground tunnels, help cool the Tube, extract smoke in the unlikely event of a fire and provide emergency access.
+Permanent shafts are needed to allow air in and out of the underground tunnels help cool the Tube, extract smoke in the unlikely event of a fire and provide emergency access.

 The shafts would need to be constructed as close as is practicable to the junction where the existing and new railway will meet.
-They must also be directly above the tunnels to allow for the removal of the machines used to dig them.
+They must also be directly above the tunnels to allow for the removal of the machines used to dig the tunnels to the surface.

-Following design and technical appraisals, Kennington Green and Kennington Park were identified as optimum locations for the permanent shafts.
+Following design and technical appraisals, Kennington Park and Kennington Green were identified as optimum locations for the permanent shafts.

-The shaft at Kennington Green is underground but requires a structure on the surface, known as a head house, to provide access and to house ventilation fans and other equipment.
+The shaft at Kennington Park is underground but requires a structure on the surface, known as a head house, to provide access and to house ventilation fans and other equipment.
 The shaft itself would be constructed above the tunnel.
 However, as it's not essential for the head house to be situated directly above the shaft, in a public consultation in the summer of 2011 we asked local people where they would prefer it to be.
-There was an overwhelming preference for locating it in the grounds of the Beefeater distillery.
+There was an overwhelming preference for locating it at the Old Lodge within Kennington Park.
 This option has been endorsed by Lambeth Council and we have worked closely with them on the proposed design and construction plans.

-The proposal is for the construction of a shaft measuring approximately 13.5m in diameter and 25m deep within the Green.
-The top of the shaft would be flush to the ground and covered by an access hatch (3m x 3.4m) using materials in keeping with the surroundings (such as grass, stone and other materials).
-The head house would be built within the Beefeater Distillery and integrated with its existing structures.
-A link passage would be built beneath the Green, between the shaft and the head house.
+The proposal is for the construction of a shaft measuring approximately 13.5m in diameter and 25m deep.
+The top of the shaft will be flush to the ground, covered with materials in keeping with the surroundings (including grass, stone and other materials).
+The head house would be built on the site of the Old Lodge, which would be demolished.